nuxt/docs/en/guide/plugins.md

 </script>
 ```

-But there is **one problem here**, if we import axios in another page, it will be included again for the page bundle.
-We want to include `axios` only once in our application, for this, we use the `build.vendor` key in our `nuxt.config.js`:
+But there is **one problem here**.
+If we import axios in another page, it will be included again for the page bundle.
+We want to include `axios` only once in our application.
+To do this, we use the `build.vendor` key in our `nuxt.config.js`:

 ```js
 module.exports = {